- 1. Unit Linked Insurance Plan (ULIP)

-- Scripbox Tax Saver – The best tax saving plan
+- Scripbox Tax Saver – The best tax saving schemes

 While we all aim to save taxes in India why only a few of us succeed.
 The answer could be a lack of knowledge or struggles in fitting the best-suited choice in your investment planning.
 In this article, we have listed each of the best tax saving investment options in India to help you compare and make a well-informed investment decision.

 While planning on how to save tax in India, you must also ensure that your goal is not just tax saving.
 The goal must be to invest in the best-suited investment option along with income tax saving.
-We have listed the best tax saving investment options for 2020-21 in this article.
+We have listed the best tax saving schemes options for 2023 in this article.

 Under section 80C of the income tax act 1961, the premium paid towards the purchase of a life insurance policy qualifies for deduction up to Rs.
 1.5 lakh.
 Furthermore, as per section 10(10D) income on the maturity of the policy is tax free.
 The income is tax-free if the premium is not more than 10% of the sum assured.
 In the case wherein the money goes to the nominee’s of the person insured, the same remains as a tax exemption in the hands of the nominee.